splunk/observability-workshop/content/en/other/opentelemetry-collector/8-develop/3-component.md

 - Observing and making decisions on the data
 - Buffering, queueing, and reordering

-The thing to keep in mind that the data type flowing through a processor needs to use the forward the same data type to its downstream components.
+The thing to keep in mind is the data type flowing through a processor needs to forward the same data type to its downstream components.
 Read through [Processor Overview](../4-processors) for the details.

 {{% /tab %}}
 {{% tab title="Exporter" %}}
 The business use case an exporter solves for:

 - Send the data to a tool, service, or storage

-The OpenTelemetry collector does not want to be "backend", an all in one observability suite, but rather keep to the principles that founded OpenTelemetry to begin with; A vendor agnostic Observability for all.
+The OpenTelemetry collector does not want to be "backend", an all-in-one observability suite, but rather keep to the principles that founded OpenTelemetry to begin with; A vendor agnostic Observability for all.
-To help revisit the details, please read through [Exporter Overview](../5-exporters).
+To help revisit the details, please read through [**Exporter Overview**](../5-exporters).

 {{% /tab %}}
 {{% tab title="{{% badge style=primary icon=user-ninja %}}**Ninja:** Connectors{{% /badge %}}"  %}}

-This is a component type that was missed in the workshop since it is a relatively new addition to the collector, but the best way to think about a connector is that it is like a processor that allows to be used across different telemetry types, and pipelines.
+This is a component type that was missed in the workshop since it is a relatively new addition to the collector, but the best way to think about a connector is that it is like a processor that allows it to be used across different telemetry types and pipelines.
 Meaning that a connector can accept data as logs, and output metrics, or accept metrics from one pipeline and provide metrics on the data it has observed.

 The business case that a connector solves for: